The Nexus menu bar contains the following controls:

-By default, the Parameter column displays average values across all selected trials.
-To view the average value for each trial, expand the relevant parameter.
+If the nodes are not expanded, the Parameter column displays average values (in bold) across all selected trials.
+To view the average value for each trial, ensure the relevant parameter nodes are expanded.

 - To export a PDF of the data in the Nexus Quick Reports window:

-- Expand the Export Options section and clear or select the required options.
+- Expand the Export Options section and clear or select as required.

 - From the Title Alignment list, select the required option.

 - Click Export and in the Export to PDF dialog box, enter or browse to the required location.

 - To save your work, click the Save button at the bottom of the Report Options pane and select the appropriate option: